ProtoModder/Project-I.M.P/Software/OEM Hardware Resource Repos/MKS_Robin_Nano_V1 (Tuorum Repo)/README.md

 ## 📖 Overview
 This repository contains **Marlin firmware configuration files** (`Configuration.h` and `Configuration_adv.h`) tailored for the **MKS Robin Nano V1** mainboard, commonly used in Toybox Alpha 3D printers.
 Developed by **Tuorum**, these configurations optimize hardware performance and enable advanced features.

+**Note:** This firmware was developed and tested on a **Toybox Alpha model featuring the GD32F303VET6 processor**.
+Current retail versions of the Toybox Alpha may use the **STM32F303VET6 processor**, and compatibility may vary.
+Please verify your mainboard processor version before flashing.

 ---

 ## 🛠️ Key Features